cfkubo/mcp-server-rabbitmq/src/rabbitmq/doc/rabbitmq_performance_optimization_best_practice.md

 ## Step 4: Use Celery 5.5 or later with quorum queues

 [Python Celery](https://docs.celeryq.dev/en/stable/index.html), a distributed task queue system, can generate many non-critical messages when experiencing high task load.
-This additional broker activity can trigger [Amazon MQ for RabbitMQ: High memory alarm](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/troubleshooting-action-required-codes-rabbitmq-memory-alarm.html) and lead to broker unavailability.
+This additional broker activity can trigger [RabbitMQ for RabbitMQ: High memory alarm](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/troubleshooting-action-required-codes-rabbitmq-memory-alarm.html) and lead to broker unavailability.
 To reduce the chance of triggering memory alarm, do the following:

 **For all Celery versions**